5 Content Marketing Myths (and a 2019 strategy roadmap)

 While it’s easy to come up with content, creating pieces that hit the mark with your target audience is another thing altogether.
 This is what’s going to separate medium businesses from ones that know how to explode their growth with their marketing campaigns.

-First: What is Content Marketing?
+First Things First: What is Content Marketing?

 In today’s online marketing, content is one piece of a strategy that will increase your chances of stand outing out amongst your competition.
 Content marketing acts as a non-intrusive marketing technique that involves creating content relevant to your business and it’s customers.